daesystephens/daesystephens.github.io/lab07.md

 1. It creates individual objects from a common object
 2. It works with Inheritance

 For me is like creating a blueprint of a house.
-Where an architect is planning to use the same model for track homes in a neighborhood.
-And because each house is painted different colors, type of roof, stucco, and decorative rock wall.
-The architect will reuse the same blueprint for all the houses just changing the attributes.
+Where an architect is planning to use the same model for track homes for a new neighborhood.
+And because each house is going to be painted a different color, different color of the roof, stucco, and decorative rock wall.
+The architect will have to reuse the same blueprint for all the houses and only changing the attributes.

 **Here an example of how OOP is created to be able to use 'n' amount of times for different humans.